-Now is not the time to think small.
+Now is the time to leverage tools that will help small teams stay efficient, and offer a great service.
 It’s imperative that hospitality operators find ways to innovate and work smarter without losing sight of their long-term vision.
-So far, that’s looked like new menus or offerings: groceries, to-go cocktails or meal kits, partnerships with other brands, and more.
+So far, that’s looked like new menus or offerings: Pick Up, QR menus, expanded room service for pick up, partnerships with other brands, and more.
 Creative strategic thinking helps business owners both connect with new customers and reinforce loyalty with their existing base.

 Flexibility is key, but preparation is even more important.
 A contingency plan that anticipates different situations — an employee testing positive, changes in the supply chain, or updates to local legislation — is an absolute must.
 In addition, a comprehensive re-opening playbook that complements this plan will provide a strong framework and set a strong example for your team.

 Let Digital Tech & Software Do the Heavy Lifting

 We’ve discussed it before: It’s never been easier, or more important, to double down on digital.
 The array of technology available runs the gamut from online staffing tools, digital menus or event tickets, virtual waitlists, and contactless payment with QR codes.
 Nearly all of these options can be customized to meet your most pressing needs, opening up new spaces to drive revenue at all levels.
 What’s more, the data gleaned from these tools is truly invaluable.
 By outsourcing orders and payment to the guest with mobile ordering, you allow your lean team to focus on value adding activities, save time, and stay efficient.